Transformation of the Psycho-Physiological

 There is an old saying that the squeaky wheel gets the grease.
 This axiom holds true regarding life experience in the physical body.
 In the body, the most primal impulse “rules the day.”
 In other words, we have to satisfy the hunger, thirst, and well-being of the body before we can move on to contemplating spiritual matters.
 The physical and spiritual functions of the body are organized just like the elements are with the more primal at the bottom and the refined at the top.
 This is why Self-realization through meditation is a “bottom-up” process.
 Like the explanation above regarding the elements, if we remove the inert matter of earth, what becomes apparent is the element of water.
 So too in meditation, we must begin the process of conscious resurrection by confronting the instinctual nature of the body.

-By engaging the instincts and impulses of the physical body in Level 1 meditation, we are attempting to release the hold these primal forces have on our physical nature.
+By engaging the instincts and impulses of the physical body in Stage 1 meditation, we are attempting to release the hold these primal forces have on our physical nature.
 The cellular structure of the nature-body is at the mercy of the primal forces of instinct, sexual impulses, anger, greed, and selfishness all of which are driven by self-preservation, self-gratification, and the hunger for personal power; the auto-erotic drives of the lower nature.
 In meditation, the subduing of these primitive forces is like removing the inert earthly matter from the elements so what remains is the element of water or in the case of consciousness, the psychic nature.
 The description above in which an element progressed to the next level by merging with the unmanifested or the Sameness and reappearing in the manifested of the next level, this is the same pattern we must follow in meditation, except, we experience the unmanifested as the stillness in meditation.
 Our means of transitioning to the next higher level of consciousness is through developing the ability to be STILL in the presence of the bodily instincts and impulses so these forces do not pull on the body-mind; thus, allowing for the psychic nature to reveal itself.
-This is the process of Conscious Resurrection on Level 1.
+This is the process of Conscious Resurrection on Stage 1.

-In Level 2 meditation, the experience of transitioning to the next higher level is slightly different because we are dealing with psychological consciousness instead of the instinctual, impulsive influences from the elemental body.
-However, before being able to fully engage the psychological consciousness above the diaphragm (see explanation in Level 2), we have to confront the “dweller on the threshold”, the Shadow, below the diaphragm.
+In Stage 2 meditation, the experience of transitioning to the next higher level is slightly different because we are dealing with psychological consciousness instead of the instinctual, impulsive influences from the elemental body.
+However, before being able to fully engage the psychological consciousness above the diaphragm (see explanation in Stage 2), we have to confront the “dweller on the threshold”, the Shadow, below the diaphragm.
 In working with the psychological nature above the diaphragm, once again, the elements provide a clear example of the process for transitioning higher.
 The active and passive qualities of an element alternately change until each is adjusted to the other by the unchanging Sameness so they are equalized and balanced.
 In the case of the psychic nature of the Doer, the active and passive aspects which alternate are desire and feeling respectively, and these are in a constant state of stimulating and agitating one another.
 In the case of conscious resurrection, these dual polarities of the psychological consciousness must be held in the STILLNESS until Oneness is achieved so they can merge into one another.
 Oneness and Sameness are slightly different in that Sameness is like the unconscious, passive background of Creation, whereas Oneness is a conscious uniting and balancing of dual polarities.

 When stillness is achieved in the psychological nature so feeling and desire unite into one another, then the next level will be awakened.
 These transitions of consciousness correspondingly happen in the physical body as the elemental units of matter are quickened, refined, and changed as conscious awareness awakens on each new level.
 As explained above, when radiant-matter of the astral body is super-refined it will transition to become essential-matter.
 When essential-matter progresses to the next level, it will become neutral units and when these units transition, they become the conscious intelligence of the Triune Self.
 It is because of the presence of Consciousness that each unit of nature, each neutral unit, and each Triune Self is conscious in and as the different degrees of matter in which it is.
 Thus, the link connecting nature-matter to intelligent-light is kept unbroken.
 This continuity of consciousness is what makes resurrection possible; it was truly a miraculous event that Jesus Christ resurrected and ascended in a single lifetime.
 As we continue to raise our consciousness through meditation and become attuned to the Holy Trinity, we are gradually resurrecting our Beingness and “returning to Paradise.”
 This is the Way of Life Jesus Christ revealed to us and it is our responsibility to follow Him into the Kingdom of Heaven.